When is a turboprop better than using a jet?

 Can turboprops takeoff on shorter runways than light jets?

-Jets usually need a runway of 5,000 ft. or greater in length, but many turboprops can manage with just a 3,200 ft runway.
+Jets usually require a runway of 5,000 ft. or greater in length, but many turboprops can manage with just a 3,200 ft runway.
 While many jets can land at regional airports, which are smaller than commercial runways, turboprops go one better by flying to even smaller airports.

 Are turboprops better for places where there are a lot of mountains and shorter runways?